 Blackburn with Darwen Council handed over the running and upkeep of The Barlow to the community in 2013.
 The Barlow Charity is supported by its volunteers who run a regular programme of activities and events which contribute to funding.
 These include the Saturday morning community cafe, the Reading Room coffee shop, the regular weekly groups and the special events.

 An important source of funding is The Friends of the Barlow scheme.
 By becoming a Friend you can contribute to a fund to repair and renovate the structural fabric of the building.
 In the longer term, money will be used to upgrade, refresh and improve facilities.
+At current estimates, The Barlow needs £750,000 within the next few years to be brought up to scratch.

-You can support the Friends of the Barlow by making a regular monthly donation of any amount.
+If you want to help preserve this important village hub, but don’t have time to volunteer, you can support the Friends of the Barlow by making a regular monthly donation of any amount.
 A suggested figure would be £5 per month which can be increased to £6.25 with Gift Aid.

 - letters and emails relating to the lease and